RoshiniUdayaKumar/RoshiniUdayaKumar/README.md

 - 🌱 I’m currently learning to verify standard protocols using SystemVerilog and Universal Verification Methodology(UVM).
 - 📚 I’m looking to collaborate on projects related to Digital Design.
 - 📫 How to reach me: roshiniuday@gmail.com
-- ⚡ Fond of Painting, and graphic design.
+- ⚡ Fond of Painting and graphic design.

 <h2> Tech Stack:</h2>